CarnaViire/blogpost-7.0/blogpost.md

 ## Detect HTTP/2 and HTTP/3 Protocol Errors

-The HTTP/2 and HTTP/3 protocols define protocol-level error codes in [RFC 7540 section 7](https://www.rfc-editor.org/rfc/rfc7540#section-7) and [RFC 9114 section 8.1](https://www.rfc-editor.org/rfc/rfc9114.html#section-8.1), for example `REFUSED_STREAM (0x7)` in HTTP/2 or `H3_EXCESSIVE_LOAD (0x0107)` in HTTP/3.
+The HTTP/2 and HTTP/3 protocols define protocol-level error codes in [RFC 7540 Section 7](https://www.rfc-editor.org/rfc/rfc7540#section-7) and [RFC 9114 Section 8.1](https://www.rfc-editor.org/rfc/rfc9114.html#section-8.1), for example, `REFUSED_STREAM (0x7)` in HTTP/2 or `H3_EXCESSIVE_LOAD (0x0107)` in HTTP/3.
 Unlike HTTP-status codes, this is low-level error information that is unimportant for most `HttpClient` users, but it helps in advanced HTTP/2 or HTTP/3 scenarios, notably grpc-dotnet, where distinguishing protocol errors is vital to implement [client retries](https://learn.microsoft.com/aspnet/core/grpc/retries?view=aspnetcore-7.0).

 We defined a new exception [`HttpProtocolException`](https://learn.microsoft.com/dotnet/api/system.net.http.httpprotocolexception) to hold the protocol-level error code in it's `ErrorCode` property.